 object.

-Returns three values: an iterator function, the table t
+Returns three values: an iterator function, the table t, and 0, so

 that the construction